labzero/guides/README.md

 ### Deployment

-Deployment is automatic when a new commit is merged to the master branch.
+Deployment is automatic when a new commit is merged into the master branch.
 It is performed by a Github action with no customization.

 ### Config